-Health is a top priority.
-As you advance in age, it’s only to be expected that your body, including your mouth, teeth and gums, will require a greater amount of special care if they are to function properly and comfortably.
+Maintaining healthy teeth should be a top priority for everyone.
+As you advance in age, it’s only to be expected that your body, including your mouth, teeth and gums, will require a greater amount of special care.
+Well, that is if they are to function properly and comfortably.

 If you don’t maintain healthy teeth, this can lead to cavities or the loss of your teeth as you age.
 This can cause an unattractive smile, or worse can make it hard to chew your food.